tanzaki/laravel.blog-guides/getting_started.md

 ![Forbidden attributes for new article] (images/getting_started/forbidden_attributes_for_new_article.png)

-Rails has several security features that help you write secure applications, and you're running into one of them now.
-This one is called [strong parameters](action_controller_overview.html#strong-parameters), which requires us to tell Rails exactly which parameters are allowed into our controller actions.
+Laravel has several security features that help you write secure applications, and you're running into one of them now.
+This one is called [strong parameters](action_controller_overview.html#strong-parameters), which requires us to tell Laravel exactly which parameters are allowed into our controller actions.

 Why do you have to bother?
 The ability to grab and automatically assign all